 Suicide is sometimes perceived as the only way out by people who are very depressed or coping with extreme illness or pain.
 Family and friends may be left with unanswered questions – why did this person commit suicide?
 Are they in a good place now?
 What happens to suicidal souls?
 Can their spirit find peace?

-Most major religions see suicide as a sin (Jainism and some cases in Hinduism do not view suicide as a sin – according to Wikipedia).
+Most major religions see suicide as a sin.
 But what is left of the soul afterward?
 Does it wander the earth plane forever lost?
 Does it work out its issues in purgatory before being allowed to move on?
 How is the soul affected by suicide?

 Is it like Albert Brooks’ movie Defending Your Life where you get a life review before getting your judgment?
 While I don’t have all the answers, I can tell you about the spirits I have connected with from my own experience as a Medium.